 At the time of this session with the students, my attempt to engage with physical exercise was a given in my life and based on attending the gym and going swimming.
 In the medical world this is thought of as physical therapy.
 In my world this was something I enjoyed and allowed me to get away from my living environment.
 Due to my understanding of cerebral palsy, I can put this into a medical context, seeing improvements in my physical development.
 In the gym I focus on reducing pain with the added bonus of increasing my mobility.
 Because I am likely to fall, I restrict myself to my wheelchair when I am on my own.
 My ability to transfer onto the loo is also important to me.
-I am looking at utilizing my mobility equipment to the best of my ability to get away from pain but also increase my ability to support myself.
-In the supported living unit, if I was unable to safely travel to university independently, I would be unable to go, as the unit I was living in did not have the staff in place to take me.
-If I wasn’t as independent and mobile as I am, the unit would not have worked for me, so it was important to be mobile.
+I am looking at utilizing my mobility equipment to the best of my ability to get away from pain but also increase my independence.
+The ability to do a standing transfer is essential to my university experience, as time away from the supported living unit will be limited if I am unable to do this.
+Therefore, making university experiences impossible for me due to the lack of support staff at university.

 Louise: Sophie attended the teaching session arriving in her wheelchair and with a Quest walker.
 There was a ‘Question and Answer’ session guided by pre-planned student questions.
 Sophie answered the questions talking about CP and describing her student life.
 Sophie had an interesting narrative which went in a range of directions covering several aspects of her life.
 The students were actively listening and engaged.
 Because Sophie was also a university degree student, she was able to connect with the students about academic study and writing a dissertation and so also spoke about this.
 I enjoyed the discussion with Sophie generated by students’ questions.
 Sometimes, I feel anxious with sessions involving a visitor.
 I feel I need to achieve the learning outcomes by keeping to my checklist and that I need to perform and teach well.
 However, in this session I was aware that my focus was on setting the scene so that Sophie could tell her story.
 I did have a check list, but I was surprised by the direction of the conversation.
 This was guided by Sophie and the students and the discussions they were engaging in.
 I was conscious that I needed to allow Sophie time to tell the stories that were important to her and let her take the lead.